Why CRO is hard for startups and low‑traffic websites (and how to overcome it)

-We often get asked whether our methodology works for low‑traffic websites.
+We often get asked whether CRO works for startups and low‑traffic websites.
 The answer is yes, and we’ll show you how in this article.

-If you are a startup or a small company, you are in a chicken‑and‑egg situation:
+If you are a startup or have a low‑traffic website, you are in a chicken‑and‑egg situation:

 • To afford visitors, you need a good conversion rate.

-• But improving your conversion rate is hard if you have no visitors.
+• However, improving your conversion rate is hard if you have no visitors.

 1. How can you understand your visitors?
-For example, how can you determine what’s stopping them from taking action?
+For example, how can you find out what’s stopping them from taking action?
+It’s not easy when there aren’t many of them to ask.

 Let’s tackle those two problems in turn.